 Category: Patient Education > Drug Allergy

-The majority of people (90%) who believe they have a penicillin allergy can actually take penicillin.
+The majority of people (well over 90%) who believe they have a penicillin allergy pass an allergy test to the drug and can take penicillin.
 Why is that?
 Some people were never allergic (symptoms attributed to the penicillin were caused by another condition).
 Others were allergic but no longer are.
 A simple office based test for penicillin allergy is very reliable.

 Question: Why is penicillin skin testing so important and who should we test?